RockefellerArchiveCenter/gemini/README.md

 ## Usage

-Packages are stored on a regular basis when either the `StoreAIPs` or `StoreDIPs` cron jobs are run or when a POST request is sent to the `store` endpoint (these requests can either store AIPs, DIPs or both, see Routes section below).
+Packages are stored on a regular basis when either the `StoreAIPs` or `StoreDIPs` cron jobs are run or when a POST request is sent to the `store/aips` or `store/dips` endpoints.

 Storage routines consists of the following steps:
 - Polling the Archivematica Storage Service for packages of a particular type.